manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     greetFriendly("Jane");

 All we did was add the `: string` type declaration to the `greetFriendly` function definition.
-While JavaScript cannot understand and use this additional information, TypeScript can, making our code type safe.
+While JavaScript cannot understand and use this additional information, TypeScript can, making our code type-safe.

 We are now facing one minor challenge now: Node.js only runs JavaScript code, and doesn't understand TypeScript code.
 So how can we create a Node.js application using TypeScript?

 The TypeScript project has a simple solution for this: It ships with `tsc`, the TypeScript Compiler.
-This compiler takes TypeScript code and *transpiles* it into valid JavaScript code.
+This compiler takes TypeScript code and translates it into valid JavaScript code.
+This process is called *transpiling*.

 Let's see how this works.
 First, create a new project folder, called `typescript-hello-world`.

-Within this folder, create file `index.ts` (note the `.ts` file suffix instead of `.js`), and fill it with our greet code:
+Within this folder, create file `index.ts` (note the `.ts` file suffix instead of `.js`), and fill it with our type-safe greet code:

     const greetFriendly = (name: string) => {
     console.log("Hello " + name);